disdin/cryptoBackend/README.md

 1. Clone repository - https://github.com/disdin/cryptoBackend
    Command - git clone git@github.com:disdin/cryptoBackend.git

-2. Open terminal in the folder where you have cloned the project and enter - ‘npm start’
+2. Open terminal in the folder where you have cloned the project and enter - 'npm install'  ‘npm start’

 3. Now open chrome and go to chrome://extensions/ .
 Enable ‘Developer mode’.
 Click on ‘Load unpacked’ .
 Navigate to the build folder in Client  (Client/build).
 Upload the build folder, the extension is loaded in chrome.
 Open a new tab and click the newly loaded extension to see results.